 Even after you’ve eliminated grad programs that don’t fit your basic criteria, there is more you should learn, specifically how a graduate program is rated and ranked.

-How Much Should Rankings and Ratings Affect Your Graduate School Decisions?
+Comparing Graduate Programs: How Much Should Rankings and Ratings Affect Your Decision?

 Additionally, many of the lower-ranked colleges have lower tuition rates, enabling a broader range of students to afford college tuition.
 This is great in terms of providing access, but many students who can’t afford the higher tuition rates of more expensive schools also may not have had access to the same high quality primary education as their wealthier counterparts.
 This means that many students in lower-ranked but affordable schools may not have the basic education that might help them perform as well academically, contributing to the school’s lower GPAs, graduation rates (keeping in mind that many students in less expensive schools are non-traditional students who work full-time and might not graduate “on time”), and retention rates.
 In the end, many students at lower-ranked schools may be students who haven’t enjoyed the same academic advantages as other students and also juggle work, family life, and other responsibilities with academic responsibilities.